 H.R.
-367 would undermine the NFA and enable dangerous people to buy silencers with no background check whatsoever.
+367 would enable dangerous people to buy silencers with no background check whatsoever.

 - H.R.
-367 would strip all of these requirements for silencers.
+367 would strip this requirement for silencers.
 And—for the first time in 80 years—felons, domestic abusers, and the dangerously mentally ill would be able to buy silencers with no background check, simply by finding an unlicensed seller.

 - Removing silencers from the NFA would undermine the law’s success in keeping the public, and law enforcement officers, safe from crime.
 Research shows the use of silenced firearms in crime is rare,Clark, Paul A. “Criminal Use of Firearm Silencers.”
 Western Criminology Review 8, no. 2 (2007): 44–57. http://bit.ly/2kf7emZ. demonstrating the NFA works to keep silencers out of the wrong hands.